spaghettiSystems/pytorch-fad/README.md

 # Known Issues
 - The repository loads and processes audio files sequentially without batching.
 This should be trivial to improve, hopefully in a future version.
-- Setting the device to use for the computation (cpu/gpu) is probably broken for now
+- ~~Setting the device to use for the computation (cpu/gpu) is probably broken for now~~

+# Credits
+We use the VGGish port here: https://github.com/harritaylor/torchvggish

+Repository is based very heavily on: https://github.com/mseitzer/pytorch-fid

+WAV dataset class based on the one in this lovely repo: https://github.com/archinetai/audio-diffusion-pytorch